Chapter 327 — Manufactured Home Repossession Security Act of 1975

 Definitions

-Defines terms used in the manufactured home building code, including manufactured home, dealer, and installer.
+Defines the terms used in Minnesota's Manufactured Home Building Code, including manufactured home, dealer, distributor, …

 327.32